cncf/memorials/dan-kohn.md

 This year it was amazing to see his determination in building LF Public Health.
 He had it up and running in such a short time, convincing people, projects and health partners to work together under the LF umbrella.
 Yet another example of how Dan made a positive impact on the world.

 Thank you, Dan.

+## Reda Benzair

+Words can’t express how saddened, I was to hear our loss.
+Dan had incredible an impact on the open-source community, introducing the diversity and the equity, he revolutionized.
+When we look a the way run through all the difficulties and challenges, we can only say thank you Dan.

+In 2016 when I and my colleagues had decided to open source our internal tools, Kubespray, we started looking how we can contribute more to the community.
+I first met Dan and Chris over a call to understand the CNCF vision and discuss how we can help.He was an Open mind to us, great support, and help us to create the CNCF France.

+I had met Dan Kohn personally at every KubeCon.
+Every time he was kind he take time to discuss and listen to us, he was grateful for our effort thanked me for the work we were doing, and our effort to spread the CNCF vision in France.

+My deepest thoughts, prayers, and condolences are with his family.